 What many people also don't realize is how beautiful pineapple plants are as they prepare to flower.
 Here is a sampling of a few different varieties:

 Pineapples are very easy to grow in areas where winter temperatures don't drop below the mid 20s F. In colder regions, many varieties can easily be grown in pots.
+The plants will grow in either sun or shade, but plants in sunny locations usually fruit sooner than shaded plants.

 Most people start their first pineapple plant from the crown of a pineapple they bought at the store.
 This is easy to do.
 Simply twist off the top, let it dry for a couple of days, pull off any dried or small leaves at the base, and stick it in the dirt.